scholarslab/scholarslab.github.io/collections/_posts/2014-09-15-hello-world-3.md

 layout: post
 slug: hello-world-3
 title: Hello world
-categories:
+category: blog
+tags:
 - Grad Student Research
-tags:
 - praxis program
+- hello world
 ---

 I'm Amy R. Boyd, a third-year Ph.D. student in English.
 I am interested in the British nineteenth century, especially the intersections between literature, science, and gender, as well as theories of the novel.
 I took enough computer science classes as an undergraduate to complete a minor in CS, so I'm excited to have the opportunity to put my long-dormant skills to use once again.
 Other than my [half-finished digital edition](http://www.amyrboyd.com/GOL/) of a portion of Lewis Carroll's _Game of Logic_, completed for Professor David Vander Meulen's course on editing and textual criticism, I have not had much of a chance to marry my work in literary studies with my more tech-y interests.